Ryuker/react-tutorial-vite/react-tutorial-typescript-vite/README.md

 React-Tutorial components rewritten in Typescript.

 Shared as code demonstration and not ready for use on production.
-Not all components have been imported on on the index page.
+Not all components have been imported on the index page.
 ----

 uses node 16.14.2